Liyulingyue/Pi5Translator/README.md

 ```

 ## Install and deploy ERNIE 0.3B
+> Nearly all end-side devices can run Ernie 0.3B using llama.cpp.

 ### Install dependencies
 Installing llama-cpp-python via pip may take a long time.
 If your hardware is low-end, consider using brew or building from source.
 ```bash